semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 #### ES6 and CommonJS

-The JavaScript and TypeScript ecosystems contain various ways for importing and exporting code, Semgrep Pro is able to track dataflow through ES6 imports/exports and some CommonJS export paths (See known limitations below).
+The JavaScript and TypeScript ecosystems contain various ways for importing and exporting code, Semgrep Pro is able to track dataflow through ES6 imports/exports and some CommonJS export paths (See [Known limitations of Semgrep Pro Engine](/supported-languages/#known-limitations-of-semgrep-pro-engine)).

-<b>ES6</b>
+##### ES6

 Semgrep is able to track data through the definition of exports for es6: